310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/prologue.md

 {% endbubble %}

 {% bubble Mao %}
 O-Ohhh…!
 Is that so?
-I’m glad to hear that!
+I-I’m glad to hear that!
 {% endbubble %}

 {% bubble Shinobu v2 %}